 Service in South Bend

 Students engage in weekly service, working together in small groups to encounter people in the South Bend community.
-Students also gather for dinner once a month to reflect together on their experiences of receiving and extending mercy on and off campus in light of Catholic Social Tradition and issues of justice and the common good.
+Students also gather for dinner once a month to reflect together on their experiences of receiving and extending mercy on and off campus in light of both faith/spirituality and issues of justice and the common good.
 No past service experience is required, and students of all faith traditions and backgrounds are welcome!

-- Matched Service Experience - Serve 2-4 hours a week in person at a community organization based on your interests and availability.
+- Encounter with the marginalized: Serve 2-4 hours a week in person at a community organization based on your interests and availability.
 Some sites require only a six week commitment.

-- Community Night Dinners - Gather with the entire program monthly for prayer, guided reflection, relationship building, and delicious food!
+- Community Night Dinners: Gather with the entire program monthly for prayer, guided reflection, relationship building, and delicious food!
 This is a required part of the commitment to Mercy Works.

 How do I participate?